Wear OS and apps

 Specs and performance

-The LG Watch Style is as close as it comes to a flagship Google smartwatch.
-It has top-of-the-line specs and launches with the latest version of Android Wear right out of the box.
+The LG Watch Sport was, at launch, as close as it comes to a flagship Google smartwatch.
+It had top-of-the-line specs and launched with what was the latest version of Android Wear (now called Wear OS) right out of the box.

-That translates into snappy performance, due in part to the new Qualcomm Snapdragon 2100 chipset clocked at 1.1GHz and its 768MB of RAM.
-It’s superior to everything else out there.
+That translates into snappy performance, due in part to the Qualcomm Snapdragon 2100 chipset clocked at 1.1GHz and its 768MB of RAM.

 Okay, you don’t really need a faster smartwatch.
 That’s dumb.
 But the processor is designed to yield other important benefits, like better battery efficiency while handling heavy-duty tasks like fitness tracking.
 Now that’s important.